-- 5. Jesus has another plan for us! - A. He has some important lessons for us with regard to our money, finances, and possessions. - B. As we may struggle to survive our finances, let's look to the words of Jesus found in Luke's Gospel and see if we can understand what really matters in life.
+- 5. Brethren and friends, Jesus has another plan for us. - A. He has some important lessons for us with regard to our money, finances, and possessions. - B. As we may struggle to survive our finances, let's look to the words of Jesus found in Luke's Gospel and see if we can understand what really matters in life.

-Learning About Materialism from The Rich Fool Luke 12:13-21
+Learning About Materialism from the Rich Fool

+Luke 12:13-21